Three questions mass tort and class actions teams should ask when reviewing productions

-It is a basic, but critical step: did you receive data in the form you requested?
-Unfortunately, we see too many lawyers who either fail to set forth a specific form of production in their Requests for Production or, once they receive data, learn it was produced in a manner inconsistent with the form requested.
-The lawyers who failed to specify a form find themselves in an unenviable position, but those that received it in a form contrary to the form specified have more options.
+It is a basic, but critical question: Did you receive data in the form you requested?
+The form of the defendant’s production can have lasting and costly effects on your ability to find the documents that create winning stories.
+Unfortunately, we see too many lawyers who either fail to set forth a specific form of production in their requests for production or, once they receive data, they learn it was produced in a manner inconsistent with the form requested.
+The lawyers who failed to specify a form find themselves in an unenviable position, but those that received it in a form contrary to what was specified have more options.
 As is so frequently the case, communication is your best ally in the process.

 Assuming you have what you need, do you understand the story the data is telling you?

 When reviewing an opposing party’s production, the ultimate objective is to uncover the story within the documents.
-The basic elements of who, what, when and how are all contained within the production set (presumably), and they are waiting for a skilled investigator to uncover the facts.
-The harsh reality is that not all review platforms are equally suited for rapid fact development and you need to understand your options - and service providers who are married to legacy platforms simply aren’t going to tell you otherwise.
+The basic elements of “who, what, when, where, and how” are all contained within the production set, and they are waiting for a skilled investigator to uncover the facts.
+The reality is that not all review platforms are equally suited for rapid fact development and you need to understand your options.